-- This is meant to be a guideline, not a list you carry with you and read off of.
-Some questions might not apply, or might just inspire other questions.
+- This is meant to be a guideline, not a list you carry with you and read from.
+Some questions might not apply or might just inspire other questions.
 Go with that.

 - These questions are great ways to fill in any awkward gaps in conversation.